Wall Street drops again as Nvidia, bitcoin and other stars keep swinging

 NEW YORK (AP) — The U.S. stock market is falling again on Tuesday, following a sell-off that swept Asia and Europe, as Nvidia, bitcoin and other Wall Street stars keep swinging on worries that their prices shot too high.

+Technology stocks were the biggest weights on the market.
+Microsoft fell 3.2% and it was the heaviest force driving the market lower.
+Amazon.com fell 3.3%.

-Nvidia was again the heaviest weight on the market, and its drop of 2.9% brought its loss for the month so far to 10.5%.
-That's a steep enough fall that Wall Street has a name for it: a correction.
+Nvidia was again one of the heaviest weights on the market, and its drop of 1.9% brought its loss for the month so far to 9.6%.
+The stock is hovering close to a 10% drop, which is a steep enough fall that Wall Street has a name for it: a correction.

 What Nvidia does matters disproportionately to savers' 401(k) accounts because it's the most influential stock on Wall Street due to its immense size.
 It single-handedly steers the direction of the S&P 500 some days, after fervent demand for its artificial-intelligence chips helped it briefly top $5 trillion in total value.